danielaparker/jsoncons/README.md

 jsoncons is a C++ library for the construction of [JavaScript Object Notation (JSON)](http://www.json.org).
 It supports parsing a JSON file or string into a `json` value, building a `json` value in C++ code, and serializing a `json` value to a file or string.
 It also provides an API for generating json read and write events in code, somewhat analogously to SAX processing in the XML world.
 Consult the wiki for the latest [documentation and tutorials](https://github.com/danielaparker/jsoncons/wiki) and [roadmap](https://github.com/danielaparker/jsoncons/wiki/Roadmap).

-jsoncons uses some features that are new to C++ 11, particularly [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
-Through the use of conditional directives, however, it retains compatibility with VC++ 10 SP1 (note that SP1 is required for VC++ 10, it fixes compiler bugs with move semantics.)
-It has been tested with MS Visual C++ 10 SP1, MS Visual C++ 15, clang 3.3 and GCC 4.8.
+jsoncons uses some features that are new to C++ 11, including [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
+It has been tested with MS VC++ 2013, MS VC++ 2015, and LLVM 3.7.1.

 The [code repository](https://github.com/danielaparker/jsoncons) and [releases](https://github.com/danielaparker/jsoncons/releases) are on github.
 It is distributed under the [Boost Software License](http://www.boost.org/users/license.html)